 PROGRESSION SURF stocks hundreds of new and used surfboards for your surfboard-loving pleasure.
 This is a great place to pick up a used board at a decent price.

-In conclusion, there’s a lot of awesome things to do in Encinitas, and a lot of fun surf– these are just a few of our favorite spots!
+As you can see, there are a lot of awesome things to do in Encinitas, and heaps of fun surf–these are just a few of our favorite spots!
 For more info on surfing California, check out our surf trip guide: Surfing California/ Everything You Need to Know.
-Hope you enjoy the Encinitas surf, and let us know if you have any questions!
+Hope you enjoy the Encinitas surf life, and let us know if you have any questions!